The 100 Healthiest Foods on the Planet

 To ensure you brew the best cups for your weight loss goals, we’ve rounded up the most potent waist-whittling teas from around the world.

 Get this: Green tea literally blasts away flab!
 Researchers attribute the fat-burning properties of green tea to catechins, specifically EGCG — the name of a group of antioxidative compounds that blast adipose tissue by revving the metabolism, increasing the release of fat from fat cells (particularly in the belly), and then speeding up the liver’s fat burning capacity.
 It gets better: Research suggests that combining regular green-tea drinking with exercise may maximize the weight loss benefits.
-In one study, participants who combined a daily habit of 4-5 cups of green tea with a 25-minute workout lost 2 more pounds than the non-tea-drinking exercisers.
-Eat This, Not That! loves tea so much, we made it part of our revolutionary new diet plan, The 7-Day Flat-Belly Tea Cleanse.
+A study in The Journal of Nutrition found that participants who combined a daily habit of 4-5 cups of green tea with a 25-minute workout lost 2 more pounds than the non-tea-drinking exercisers.

 Generally speaking, tea is an excellent no-sugar alternative to sickeningly sweet sodas and juices, and, as you will soon learn, each variety of tea comes with its own weight loss benefits.
 For example, a study in the journal Nutrition & Metabolism found white tea can simultaneously stimulate the breakdown of fat in the body while blocking the formation of new fat cells—a belly-blasting double whammy!